MileHacker Logo

 • High Season (Spring and Autumn):

 Comfortable temperatures make walking plus touring enjoyable.
-Expect higher accommodation and travel costs, especially during major Chinese public holidays (Qingming Festival, Labor Day, Mid-Autumn Festival, Foundation Day The Golden week holidays holiday period in japan).
+Expect higher accommodation and travel costs, especially during major Chinese public holidays (Qingming Festival, May Day (in many countries), Mid-Autumn Festival, Liberation Day Golden Week holiday period within japan).
 Larger crowds gather at popular Shaoxing attractions.

 • Shoulder Season (Early Summer and Late Autumn):

 Fewer crowds than high season, and prices for travel and lodging are reasonable.
 Weather remains good.
-Early summer (June) becomes steamy and hot with increased rainfall.
+Early summer (June) becomes hot and humid with increased rainfall.
 Late autumn (late November) starts to get chilly and damp.

 • Low Season (Winter plus Busy Summer):